noisygerman/cl-node-dev-tools/README.md

 2. execute all tests, regardless if errors where detectd during linting.

-While I very much appreciate tools like eslint, I usually want to see if my code exeucte correctly first and have the choice to ignore linting issues, while still being aware of any linting issues currently present. using the test runner, i get a report on issues, but unlike with `"pretest": "eslint ."`, the tests can still execute.
+While I very much appreciate tools like eslint, I usually want to see if my code execute correctly first and have the choice to defer fixing linting issues.
+Using `./run-tests.js`, we get a report on issues, but unlike `"pretest": "eslint ."`, the tests will still execute.

 ### tdd
 `./run-tests.js` supports a _continous run_ mode.
 In this mode, the test runner